UCLAdeepvision/CS188-Projects-2024Winter/_posts/2024-03-20-team26-image-translation.md

 -![cycle-gan]({{ '/assets/images/team26/cycle-GAN-simple.png' | relative_url }}){: style="width: 400px; max-width: 100%;"} *Fig 2.
 Illustration of Cycle GAN* [4].

 The goal of CycleGAN is to learn a mapping between two image styles $X$ and $Y$.
-So if we have preserve cycle consistency, the idea is that our translated image will preserve most of its semanics besides the style change.
+So if we have preserve cycle consistency, the idea is that our translated image will preserve most of its semantics besides the style change.

 -![cycle-consistency]({{ '/assets/images/team26/cycle-consistency.png' | relative_url }}){: style="width: 400px; max-width: 100%;"} *Fig 3.
 Illustration of Cycle Consistency* [4].